Detect rugpulls and honeypots from Claude Desktop

 - Install Hive in Claude Desktop

-After saving the config, fully quit Claude Desktop (Cmd-Q on macOS) and reopen.
-Hive's tool surface appears under the tools menu within a few seconds — Claude calls tools/list at startup and discovers every Hive tool automatically.
+After saving the connector, start a new Claude chat.
+Hive's tool surface appears under the tools menu after Claude refreshes the connector; Claude calls tools/list and discovers the available Hive tools.

 - Ask Claude to scan a token

 In a new chat, paste the contract address you want to check and tell Claude what you want.
 Claude reads the address, picks the right Hive tools, calls them, and synthesizes the result into plain English.
-No code on your side.
+No application code is required for this Claude workflow.

 - Read the structured response